Hire in Canada, without a local entity

 Hiring in Canada?
 Stop right here!
 New Horizons Global Partners is more than just yet another Global PEO.

-At New Horizons, we offer a full suite of business solutions for expansion into Canada.
-Our professional employer organization (Canada PEO & Canada Employer of Record) solution means outsourcing payroll and employer compliance to a trusted partner, giving you the space to focus on expanding the business itself.
+We offer a full suite of business solutions for hiring and expansion into Canada.
+Our professional employer organization (Canada PEO & Canada Employer of Record) means outsourcing payroll and employer compliance to a trusted partner, giving you the space to focus on business expansion — without the legal and tax headaches.

 Our Canada PEO solution enables your business expansion from within Canada.

-From our Toronto office, we manage staff recruitment and hiring across Canada, ensuring compliance with all federal and provincial laws.
+From our office in downtown Toronto (stop by for a coffee ☕️ in case you’re around!), we manage staff recruitment and hiring across Canada, ensuring compliance with all federal and provincial laws.

 Canada - Regional Office

 📱Questions about hiring in Canada?
 Call our Toronto Office: +1 (647) 535-4669

 Employment law in Canada is governed by both federal and provincial employment laws in Canada, so you will need to be familiar with everything that is relevant to your location.

 A written contract is not a statutory requirement of employment in Canada, but using a written contract is strongly recommended.
 Using a written labor contract ensures that there is explicit agreement on key terms of employment, such as benefits, salary/wages, paid vacation, and so on, reducing the likelihood of dispute at a later point.
 Furthermore, if there is no written contract in place, the court will read certain ‘implied terms’ into the contract, which may not favor the employer.

 Canada is bilingual, with both English and French being used widely.
 In every province except Quebec (where French is the official language), English is the most common language for employment contracts and would generally be expected.